blackadderkate/tsw6-realtime-weather/.github/AUTOMATED_RELEASES.md

   - Missing dependencies (check .csproj)
   - .NET version mismatch (currently using .NET 9.0)

-### Release Not Created
+### Can't Find Artifacts
-- For stable releases: Make sure you pushed the tag (`git push origin v1.0.0`)
+- Make sure the workflow completed successfully (green checkmark)
-- For dev builds: Check that you pushed to `main` (not a different branch)
-- Verify the Actions workflow completed successfully
+- Artifacts appear at the bottom of the workflow run page

-### Old dev-latest Release
-The `dev-latest` tag is automatically moved to the latest commit on `main`.
-If you don't see your changes:
+- Artifacts are deleted after 90 days

+### Build Takes Too Long
+- AOT compilation typically takes 2-5 minutes
-- Wait for the Actions workflow to complete (check Actions tab)
+- Check the workflow logs for any hanging processes
-- Refresh the releases page
-- The commit SHA in the release notes should match your latest commit
+- Cancel and re-run if stuck